Submissions

 4.8 Bibliographic references

 The bibliographical references will appear within the text, but never as footnotes.
-In case of direct quotes, these go with typographical quotations marks “…”, don’t use italic letters for this.
+In case of direct quotes, these will be enclosed in angle quotes, also called Latin or Spanish («... »), don’t use italic letters for this.
 If the quote is longer than 40 words, it has to be put in a separate paragraph, using margins of 2,5 cm; in this case, no quotations marks will be used.

 In case of quotes within the text (direct or indirect), the Harvard author-year system will be used (author, year: page): (Dahl, 1989: 323).